Going Back to Work After Baby: Tips For Your Transition

 Although this transition can be trying, a little planning goes a long way.
 Here are some tips for new parents to consider when preparing to come back to work after a maternity or paternity leave:

 - Choosing child care: Selecting the right child care option takes a lot of thought and consideration.
 We suggest beginning your search early, before you need care and well before you plan to return to work.
 Explore the right care options for your family.
 Consider what you want to look for when selecting a provider and develop a budget based on your child care needs.
-Learn more about on-site and off-site child care options by viewing the Children & Family Overview video.

 - Have a child care “plan B”: Even the best planned child care arrangements can be interrupted from time to time.
 If your child care center is closed or your nanny calls in sick, the Back-Up Care Advantage program helps benefits-eligible faculty and staff find high quality center-based and in-home care from credentialed agencies and trained caregivers.